pzfreo/violmaking-graphic/index.md

 For bookings please see the <a href="https://freo.me/violmaking">Bookings Page</a>.

-Please note that in-person attendees will have lunch, tea and coffee included in their booking fee.
+Please note that in-person attendees will have lunch, tea and coffee included in their booking fee, which is £25.
+The symposium is free for students (but book a place, please!).

 If you would like to stay at the college overnight, please see the [West Dean site](https://www.westdean.ac.uk/bed-and-breakfast).

+### **Makers**

+There will be a table for makers to display instruments.
+If you are attending and would like to bring along one instrument that you have made, please email info@violmaking.org to register your interest and reserve a space.

 ### **Agenda**